 Today, we celebrated Sofia’s graduation from elementary.
 My husband took the afternoon off from work to be in the graduation ceremony of our eldest child.
 All of us were there, including Miguel.

-Honestly, I was thinking of calling our respite worker so we can go to the ceremony without him.
-I know it’s selfish of me to think of leaving him in the house.
-I thought I should focus my attention now on my daughter who is having her special day.
+Honestly, I was thinking of calling our respite worker so we could go to the ceremony without him.
+I knew it was selfish of me to think of leaving him in the house.
+But I was thinking I should focus my attention, this time, on my daughter.
 I didn’t want to be preoccupied with taking care of Miguel.
-He is usually agitated when in a big crowd especially when there’s loud noise and bright lights.
+He is usually agitated when in a big crowd especially with loud noise and bright lights.
 And when he’s uncomfortable, he cries a lot.
 He doesn’t want to be in his stroller nor in my arms.
 He just wants to be in his bed, in his room.

 I wanted to leave him in the house for one other reason, a more selfish one.
 I didn’t want to find myself having to explain to others why he’s not responding when being talked to.
 Or why he is always looking upwards.
 Or why his eyes look funny.
 Or why he claps his hands a lot.
 I didn’t want to hear little children say, “That baby looks weird.”
 Or see their parents stare at him.